asapdevelopers/Wallet/README.md

 ## Testing in a Browser

 > **Note:** This method should only be used for development purposes.
-When running the Bitcoin.com wallet in a normal browser environment, browser extensions and other malicious code might have access to internal data and private keys.
+When running the ASAP wallet in a normal browser environment, browser extensions and other malicious code might have access to internal data and private keys.

 Clone the repo and open the directory: